-Prior to the filing of this Report, I have conferred with Servicer and the Monitoring Committee about my findings and I have provided each with a copy of my Report.
-Immediately after filing this Report, I will provide a copy of this Report to Company's Board of Directors, or a committee of the Board designated by Servicer.14
+Prior to the filing of this Report, I have conferred with Servicer and the Monitoring Committee about my findings and I have provided each with a copy of this Report.
+Immediately after filing this Report, I will provide a copy of this Report to Company's Board of Directors or a committee of such Board designated by Company.12

-I respectfully file this Report with the United States District Court for the District of Columbia on this, the 14th day of May, 2014.
+I respectfully file this Report with the United States District Court for the District of Columbia on this, the 30^{th} day of June, 2015.